 In the area of education, the Advisory Committee has paid special attention to teacher training and textbooks (in context of Article 12 of the Framework Convention for the Protection of National Minorities)57 and to teaching in and of minority languages (in the context of Article 14 of the Framework Convention for the Protection of National Minorities).
-Despite a number of measures in place to secure teachers training and textbooks for teaching in and of minority languages, the Advisory Committee has observed a number of obstacles, such as insufficient funds, low circulation of those textbooks, lengthy process leading to the actual distribution of textbooks and lack of harmonisation with the school syllabus in Serbia.58 It has further observed also by the lack of professional teacher training programmes, including at universities.59 Accordingly, the Advisory Committee has recommended that the authorities "step up their efforts to ensure that the availability of textbooks in minority languages adequately reflects the needs expressed by national minorities", by effectively addressing the existing obstacles, 60 and to ensure "adequate opportunities for teacher training of teaching in and of minority languages [...] and that the demands of national minorities in this regard are rapidly followed up."61
+Despite a number of measures in place to secure teachers training and textbooks for teaching in and of minority languages, the Advisory Committee has observed a number of obstacles, such as insufficient funds, low circulation of those textbooks, lengthy process leading to the actual distribution of textbooks and lack of harmonisation with the school syllabus in Serbia.58 It has further observed some problems in availability of teachers for learning in or of minority languages, caused also by the lack of professional teacher training programmes, including at universities.59 Accordingly, the Advisory Committee has recommended that the authorities "step up their efforts to ensure that the availability of textbooks in minority languages adequately reflects the needs expressed by national minorities", by effectively addressing the existing obstacles, 60 and to ensure "adequate opportunities for teacher training of teaching in and of minority languages [...] and that the demands of national minorities in this regard are rapidly followed up."61

-With regard to teaching in and of minority languages the Advisory Committee has established that the "number of schools providing such instruction and the number of pupils receiving it varies widely depending on the situation of the various national minorities concerned."62 Whereas it has welcomed "the broad offer of teaching in and of minority languages available in Serbia", the Advisory Committee has also identified a number of obstacles, such as the need to carry out formal surveys to establish the demand, lack of political at the local level, resistance of some school principals, inconvenient times and places of such classes and the lack of adequate textbooks.63 It has encouraged the Serbian authorities "to continue providing education in minority languages and to ensure that restrictions are reduced" and to "remove all unnecessary obstacles to the exercise of the right to education in minority languages".64
+With regard to teaching in and of minority languages the Advisory Committee has established that the "number of schools providing such instruction and the number of pupils receiving it varies widely depending on the situation of the various national minorities concerned."
+Whereas it has welcomed "the broad offer of teaching in and of minority languages available in Serbia", the Advisory Committee has also identified a number of obstacles, such as the need to carry out formal surveys to establish the demand, lack of political at the local level, resistance of some school principals, inconvenient times and places of such classes and the lack of adequate textbooks.
+It has encouraged the Serbian authorities "to continue providing